Peter Kalambayi

 Peter Mukeba Kalambayi (born June 26, 1995) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Stanford Cardinal.

 High school and college

 Kalambayi attended David W. Butler High School in Matthews, North Carolina.
 As a high school football player, he was a member of Butler's 2009, 2010 and 2012 North Carolina 4AA state championship teams.
-He than played collegiately at Stanford, where he was a two-time team captain.
+He then played collegiately at Stanford, where he was a two-time team captain.